Updated: Apr 18, 2021

 3. Add texture

 The Industrial design style is the most forgiving when it comes to experimenting with different textures.
 It's like having a blank page and freedom to draw anything you wish.
-This is a time to add a character with things like natural wood, knits, velvet (to learn more in details, check out the article - 17 Tips to Make your Home feel Cosy and Inviting on a Budget).
+You can add a character with things like natural wood, knits, velvet, etc. Learn more about how to Make your Home feel Cosy and Inviting on a Budget.

 4. Decorate with plants